 This station reports when significant weather events (including precipitation) are visually observed at or near the station.
 Such events do not always correspond to measured quantities of liquid equivalent precipitation, such as when the event is near by not at the station, or in the case of solid precipitation that does not melt in the collection basin.

-The day in the last 12 months with the most precipitation observations was September 23.
+The day in 2014 with the most precipitation observations was September 23.
 There were 22 hourly weather reports that day (out of a maximum of 24) in which some form of precipitation was observated at or near the station.
 The month with the most precipitation observations was August, with 79 hourly present weather reports involving some form of precipitation.

-As determined by the present weather reports, the longest dry spell was from November 2 to January 6, constituting 66 consecutive days with no observed precipitation.
-The month of December was completely without observed precipitation was January, with 94% of days reporting no observed precipitation at all.
+As determined by the present weather reports, the longest dry spell was from February 27 to March 28, constituting 30 consecutive days with no observed precipitation.
+The month with the largest fraction of days without observed precipitation was January, with 94% of days reporting no observed precipitation at all.